 In lieu of flowers please send a donation to your local hospice organization.

-To send flowers to the family or plant a tree in memory of June (Holloway) Phillips, please visit our floral store.
+To send flowers to June's family, please visit our floral store.